Venice and Its Lagoon

 Venice was born in mud like this.
-After Rome fell, farmers on the mainland were sick and tired of being overrun by barbarians and moved out into this marshy lagoon and hoped the barbarians didn’t like water.
-And from that humble beginning was born one of the great cities of Europe.
-By the 13th century, Venice was the economic and military super power of Europe.
+After the fall of Rome, farmers on the mainland — sick and tired of being overrun by barbarians — moved out into this lagoon, hoping the barbarians didn’t like water.
+From that humble beginning was born one of Europe’s great cities.
+And by the 13th century, Venice had become the economic and military superpower of Europe.

 But those first settlements were humble.
-Torcello — about a half hour by boat from main island — was one of the first places where mainlanders settled.
-Once a thriving community, Torcello was decimated by malaria and today only its fine church remains.
+Torcello — about a half hour by boat from the main island — was one of the first places where mainlanders settled.
+Once a thriving community, Torcello was decimated by malaria, and today, only its fine church remains.
 Dating from the 7th century, this is the oldest church in the lagoon.

 The church feels ancient.
 Its wood frame and beam ceiling was flexible to accommodate the ever-shifting foundation underneath.
 Its mosaics illustrate the importance of the church to those first Venetians.

 My friend Piero is picking me up for a tour of the lagoon.
 Venetians love their boats.
 For Piero, it’s his escape.
 He spends his favorite hours away from the crush of tourists, in what he calls his “parallel Venice.”